jiujieti/CypherImplementation/README.md

 6. `Projection operator`: a projection operator matches edge identifiers or vertex identifiers with corresponding edges or vertices in the graph instance and then collects all these components.

 The implementation of basic operators could be found [here](https://github.com/jiujieti/CypherImplementation/tree/master/src/main/java/operators).
+Note that an intersection operator is also implemented even though it is not mention that in the thesis.

 ###Filtering Conditions